sfornal/heweb19-inn1/src/site/slides/slide-18.md

 ---
 ### Ok, How Do I Make That Useful

-It's time to think about _caching_.

-The Cache API allows us to create and maintain caches of our choosing.
+* Cache API allows creation of custom caches

-With a service worker in charge of your site, you can elect to have resources stored in the cache, waiting.
-A trip to the cache is **always** faster than a network request.
-And, cached content is available even if the user is _offline_.
+* A service worker can store resources in the cache
+* A trip to the cache is **always** faster
+* Cached content is available_offline_